8128/LC-solution/readme.md

 ## Dynamic Programming

+85. Maximal Rectangle：

+    Height[] find the continous heigh; Left: if equal to zero,add one, if not show the number.
+Right:all five, if equal to zero, minus one, if not , show the number.
+Then the minus result will be the continous length, ans the height shows the depth

 139. Word Break:

      Firstly test whether the string contains the word in dictionary, stored them in dp[length], use the second cursor to find the point where the former part is recorded and the second part contains the word in dictionary.

+198. House Robber

+     Store premax and current max, current max is to choose add the largest one from the next two values

 ## Queue and Stack